wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-with-ai-builder-object-detection/includes/3-use-model.md

 To quickly see your model in action, select **Quick test**.

 Drag and drop or upload an image from your device to test.
-If you are using sample data, you can go to the **AIBuilder\_Lab\\Lab Images\\ObjectDetection\_Green Tea\\Test** folder for a test image.
+If you're using sample data, you can go to the **AIBuilder\_Lab\\Lab Images\\ObjectDetection\_Green Tea\\Test** folder for a test image.